• Contact Us

 • WLAN - Turns WiFi connectivity on and off

-• RESET - Press and hold this recessed button at least 10 seconds to restore to factory defaults and reboot the modem
+• RESET - Press and hold this recessed button for at least 10 seconds to restore to factory defaults and reboot the modem

 • ETHERNET LAN 1 2 3 4 - Connects devices to 10/100/1000 Ethernet ports